-All participants had heard of widely advertised apps (eg, Couch to 5k), but none were aware of the existence of curated health app portals before participating in this study:
+All participants had heard of widely advertised apps (e.g. Couch to 5k), but none were aware before study participation of the existence of curated health app portals.

-I think they're brilliant [apps on health app portals]; I didn't know they existed.
-[P11] Navigating on the NHS Apps Library seemed easy for some.
+"I think they're brilliant [apps on health app portals]; I didn't know they existed."
+(P11)

+Navigating on the NHS Apps Library seemed easy for some.
 However, a few participants mentioned that a user guide or help section would be a useful added feature of the portal.
-Two participants reported that they did not find it easy to use the filter features, and in many cases, they felt the search yielded irrelevant results (eg, while searching for a physical activity app, the results also listed apps for mental health).
-A few participants reported that navigating on curated app portals was difficult, characterized as "cumbersome" (P4, P12):
+Two participants reported that they did not find it easy to use the filter features, and in many cases, they felt the search yielded irrelevant results (e.g. while searching for a physical activity app the results also listed apps for mental health).
+A few participants reported that navigating on curated app portals felt difficult, characterised as "cumbersome" (P4, P12).

-It's not clear, it's suggests that they are independent apps but maybe they should have some guidelines about design, you know, of their sort of landing pages.
-[P6]
+"It's not clear, it's suggests that they are independent apps but maybe they should have some guidelines about design, you know, of their sort of landing pages."
+(P6)